 2. Register your project

-Creating an account on the UK Land Carbon Registry
+1. Create an account on the UK Land Carbon Registry

-2. You need to provide the following information:
+To do this, you will need to provide the following information:

 • Details of your company (if you have one) or yourself (if not), including trading name, registered name, address, email, tax number, website, a copy of the company's certificate of incorporation or other company registration data.